Department of Computer Science

 • Develop leadership in the education of underrepresented and disadvantaged groups.

-• Enhance the nationally prominent research, education, outreach programs in cybersecurity, develop the cross-cutting research thrusts of data-driven intelligence and virtual reality systems, and networked and software systems.
+• Enhance the nationally prominent research, education, and outreach programs in cybersecurity and develop the cross-cutting research thrusts of data-driven intelligence and virtual reality systems and networked and software systems.

 General Information

-Upon graduation, students in Department of Computer Science programs will be able to:
+The Department of Computer Science programs provide students the opportunity to:

 • Become successfully employed in the computing profession or actively pursue advanced degrees in computing or a related discipline.